Table of Contents

 - Presence: 6

-Their use of effects is also notable, as they often use modulation effects such as chorus and delay to create a “wash” of sound that further adds to the fullness of their tones.
+Their use of effects is also notable.
+They often use modulation effects such as chorus and delay to create a wash of sound.
+It further adds to the fullness of their tones.

 Foo Fighters Amp Settings

 The way you set up your amplifier is the next thing of great importance.
 But first, you need to know how the controls work.